Nighttime Snack- A Blood Sugar Must

-Over and over again, I have heard people say “Don’t eat after 8pm, its bad for your health” with no evidence to back up this supposed claim.
-Your body will not magically turn all calories into fat if you eat a piece of fruit, a cracker or even your dinner the second the clock strikes 8pm, but for those with type 2 diabetes, not eating a nighttime snack may actually be contributing to high blood sugars in the morning.
+Over and over again, I have heard people say “Don’t eat after 8pm, its bad for your health”.
+But it's important to note your body will not magically turn all calories into fat if you eat a piece of fruit, a cracker or even your dinner the second the clock strikes 8pm.
+For those with type 2 diabetes, not eating a nighttime snack may actually be contributing to high blood sugars in the morning.

 Eating a snack before bedtime will shorten the window of time that your body is going without carbohydrates.
 For example, eating a snack with one carbohydrate choice (15g Carbohydrates) mixed with protein and fat will help glucose slowly be released during the night, and will help make sure blood sugars don’t drop at night when medications are working with no food entering your system.